 |9.||“Goodbye, Farewell and Amen”||1983||105,970,000|

-In short, as of February 2016 “Goodbye, Farewell, and Amen” is the eighth most-watched single television program of all time in the United States behind seven Super Bowl games.
-It remains the single highest-rated television program of all time by a wide margin and that is a record unlikely to ever be broken.
+As of February 2019, “Goodbye, Farewell, and Amen” is the ninth most-watched single television program of all time in the United States behind eight Super Bowl games.
+It remains the single highest-rated television program of all time by a wide margin, a record unlikely to be broken.

 3 Carmody, John.
 Washington Post.
 23 Feb.
 1983: B10.